intraxia/wp-gistpen/README.md

 6. Paste it into the settings page.
 7. ???
 8. Profit!

+### How do I sync my Gistpens to Gist? ###

+Gistpens can be exported en masse from the Gistpens settings page.
+All Gistpens will be synced, only if the Gistpen hasn't been synced yet, but **regardless of whether syncing for the Gistpen is enabled**.
+Syncing will then be enabled on the exported Gistpens.

+If you do not want this, you can enable/disable Gistpen syncing on a per-Gistpen basis.
+Just click the checkbox on the Gistpen edit page, and any changes will be reflected on the corresponding Gist on update.
+If you uncheck that box, future changes will not be reflected on Gist.

 ### What is the future of this plugin? ###